Zhassulan1/INFT4139_SystemDesign/Week-2/ADR.md

 Under the pressure of deadlines student had to create simple token management system.

-We needed to build an simple and efficient oauth based token management system that supports JWT-based authentication.
+I needed to build an simple and efficient oauth based token management system that supports JWT-based authentication.
 The service must handle token creation, validation, and expiration in a performant manner while also managing user data securely.
 There was not much time, but a lot of work and testing to do.
 System will serve 1000 users and will handle a load of 20000 requests per second.

 ## Decision